Savernish/forgeNN/guides/TRAINING_GUIDE.md

 - You are migrating from Keras or PyTorch and want minimal boilerplate
 - You prefer naming your losses/metrics and letting the loop be managed for you

-When you need custom schedules, mixed losses, or special hooks, write an explicit loop—forgeNN remains flexible.
+When you need custom schedules, mixed losses, gradient clipping, or hooks, write an explicit loop—forgeNN remains flexible.